Home > Career Advice > Career Change Advice > How to Become a Butcher

 how to become a butcher

-There isn’t a set route to becoming a Butcher, but you’ll usually apply for a job as a trainee.
-Many employers will take on individuals with little or no experience as long as they have a can-do attitude and a desire to provide great quality customer service.
+There isn’t a set route to becoming a butcher, but you can usually apply for a job as a trainee.
+Many employers will take on individuals with little or no experience as long as they have a can-do attitude and a desire to provide great-quality customer service.

-If you’re looking for somewhere to start, then Booker Group are a leading market wholesaler who are working with Rest Less to recruit Skilled Butchers of all ages.
-They also take on Butchery trainees in certain areas, where they provide all necessary training on the job.
+If you’re looking for somewhere to start, Booker Group are a leading market wholesaler who is working with Rest Less to recruit skilled butchers of all ages.
+They also take on butchery trainees in specific areas, where they provide all necessary training on the job.

-Hear first-hand from Butchery Manager, Jamie, what it’s like to work for Booker Group
+Below, you can hear first-hand from butchery manager Jamie on what it’s like to work for Booker Group.

 Video provided by Rest Less client, Booker Group.